MellowKyler/bsky-dl/README.md

 Download the bsky-dl file and run `python bsky-dl` or `./bsky-dl`.
 Or put the file in `~/.local/bin` (or anywhere else in your $PATH) and run `bsky-dl`.

 This is a terrible implementation but it was fun to throw together.
+Also you need ffmpeg.